miltorg/KingStation/cores/libretro-mpv/README.md

 ### Compiling with Mingw-w64 on Windows

-RetroArch must be compiled with `--disable-ffmpeg` and have OpenGL or OpenGLES enabled.
-Compiling RetroArch is not described here.
+KingStation must be compiled with `--disable-ffmpeg` and have OpenGL or OpenGLES enabled.
+Compiling KingStation is not described here.

 1. Open `Minwg-w64 64 bit` (not MSYS2 shell).
 2. Install ffmpeg using `pacman -S mingw64/mingw-w64-x86_64-ffmpeg`.